eye3/nkit4nodejs/README.md

 Currently, only an XML to Javascript object converter and filter exported to Node.js

-You can create Javascript lists or objects of such a structure, which is different from the structure of XML source.
+You can create Javascript data structures, which are different from the structure of XML source.

 You can explicitly identify those elements and attributes in XML source that you want to use for building JavaScript data structures.